 3.3 Where a membership is purchased on a whole school basis, it may be accessed by any of your staff and, in the case of a membership of National Online Safety, parents of students who attend your school.
 You must ensure that neither these accounts nor the content accessible through these accounts are shared with unauthorised individuals.

-3.6 Where you have a multiple user membership, the fee you pay is based on the number of staff you employ.
-If you need to increase the number of licensed users please contact us to upgrade your membership.
+3.6 Where you have a multiple user membership, the fee you pay may be based on the number of staff you employ.
+If this is the case and you need to increase the number of licensed users please contact us to upgrade your membership.